 Zotac, Palit, and others

 It's not all about MSI, Gigabyte, and Asus, even if these are the most recognisable names.
 Zotac, PNY, and others have released plenty of fantastic graphics cards over the years, so it's worth keeping an eye out for their takes on the RTX 5090.
-Unfortunately, there aren't many cards from these manufacturers listed in the US right now, but there are more listed in other locations such as the UK.
+Unfortunately, there aren't many cards from these manufacturers listed in the US, but there are more listed in other locations such as the UK.

 Swipe to scroll horizontally